mbiti2/assignments/lpic/101/1-practice-test/submissions/Louise.md

     . run the commend ```mkfs.ext4 "diskname"``` to create an ext4 filesystem on the disk . run the command ```mount -t "fs type" "diskname" /data```
 18. /etc/fstab is a file that stores configuration for the file system table. it shows the filesystem, mountpoint, types etc.

+    ## Bonus Question
+    - post
+    - Bootloader is being loaded
+    - Bootloader loads the kernel and starts it initialisation
+    - init program start the service.